 Please note the following deadlines

 Papers proposed for the International Scientific Symposium on Logistics must satisfy scientific standards.
-The ISSL will be accompanied by a digital conference volume in the BVL publication series and the BVL Content Warehouse.
+The ISSL will be accompanied by a digital conference volume in the BVL publication series.

-By submitting a paper you accept our terms and conditions.
-Speakers at the ISSL are waived from the participation fees and can receive another free ticket for a co-author, a colleague or an assistant on request.
+By submitting a paper, you accept our terms and conditions.
 However, we are not able to reimburse traveling expenses and costs for overnight stays.

 Prof. Dr.-Ing.
-Kai Furmans – Director, Institute for Material Handling and Logistics (IFL), Karlsruhe Institute of Technology (KIT); Chairman of the Scientific Advisory Board, BVL
+Kai Furmans – Director, Institute for Material Handling and Logistics (IFL), Karlsruhe Institute of Technology (KIT); Chairman of the Scientific Advisory Board, BVL, Member of the Board, BVL

 Prof. Dr.-Ing.
 Bernd Hellingrath – Chair for Information Systems and Supply Chain Management Department of Information Systems, University of Münster, Scientific Advisory Board, BVL